 Notes

-- You can use store-bought sausage meat instead of ground beef.
+- You can use store-bought sausage meat instead of ground beef and omit the spices.

 Nutrition per Serving